conda-incubator/conda-pypi/docs/architecture.md

 ## Plugin System Integration

-`conda-pypi` is implemented as a conda plugin using conda's official plugin architecture.
+`conda-pypi` is implemented as a conda plugin using `conda`'s official plugin architecture.
 This design enables seamless integration with conda's existing workflows without requiring modifications to conda itself.

-The plugin registers several hooks with conda's plugin system.
+The plugin registers several hooks with `conda`'s plugin system.
 The subcommand hook adds the `conda pypi` subcommand to conda through `conda_pypi.plugin.conda_subcommands()`, providing both `conda pypi install` for installing PyPI packages with conversion and `conda pypi convert` for